 Subject Domain Component Field

-For Non-EV Code Signing Certificates, this field MUST not be present in a Code Signing Certificate.
+This field MUST not be present in a Code Signing Certificate.

 Subject Distinguished Name Fields for Non-EV Code Signing Certificates

 Certificate Field: subject:organizationName (OID 2.5.4.10)

 Required/Optional: Required.

 Contents: The subject:organizationName field MUST contain either the Subject’s name or DBA as verified under BR Section 3.2.
 The CA MAY include information in this field that differs slightly from the verified name, such as common variations or abbreviations, provided that the CA documents the difference and any abbreviations used are locally accepted abbreviations; e.g., if the official record shows “Company Name Incorporated”, the CA MAY use “Company Name Inc.” or “Company Name”.
 Because subject name attributes for individuals (e.g. givenName (2.5.4.42) and surname (2.5.4.4)) are not broadly supported by application software, the CA MAY use the subject:organizationName field to convey a natural person Subject’s name or DBA.
 The CA MUST have a documented process for verifying that the information included in the subject:organizationName field is not misleading to a Relying Party.